Siyuan-Dong/OctopusSimu/README.md

 ## Reference
 Our implementation of simulation is based on ns.py (https://github.com/TL-System/ns.py), which is a pythonic discrete-event network simulator.
+It can be used to connect multiple networking components together easily, including packet generators, network links, switch elements, schedulers, traffic shapers, traffic monitors, and demultiplexing elements.

 ## File Descriptions